Real life problem solving - how to solve any problem yourself

 It is to emphasize that most if not all of the problems that appear in our daily lives are solvable.
 We emphasize from many real life case experiences, that no situation is totally hopeless.
 Hoping, doing things the right way and learning gradually brighten up even the gloomiest of situations.

 Approach is though always systematic, analytical with use of powerful problem solving resources that are not too many.

 Are there infinite types of problems?
 Most of the problems that appear in daily lives, especially daily life of one person, can be classified into a short list.
 We are not here to solve all problems of all people in the world.

 Can anyone become a problem solver?
 To us the answer is an emphatic yes.
 Most of the people whose problems we dealt with till now gradually became independent.
 That is the main objective of all discussions here – to offer you resources and ideas using which you may become an independent problem solver in time.

-As every human being has large untapped power of mind, with proper commitment and method it is possible for anyone who is not brain-damaged to focus his or her thinking power towards achieving great positive results.
+As every human being has large untapped power of mind, with proper commitment and method it is possible for anyone who is not brain-damaged to focus his thinking power towards achieving great positive results.